HCA Healthcare division moves to the 21st floor of One James Center in downtown Richmond

 The 21st floor had been vacant since mid-2015 when the Bull & Bear Club, a private membership club that had operated in downtown Richmond for nearly 50 years, closed.

-"We are excited about the vibrancy of the city and to be part of it and to be in the heart of it and to be in the special place here that was the Bull & Bear Club," said Tim McManus, who has been CEO of HCA Healthcare Capital Division since August 2016.
+“We are excited about the vibrancy of the city, to be part of it, to be in the heart of it and to be in the special place here that was the Bull & Bear Club,” said Tim McManus, who has been CEO of HCA Healthcare Capital Division since August 2016.

 “Another major reason to move downtown was to be closer to the statehouse,” he said, adding the new offices put him and other HCA officials in closer proximity to discuss issues with state lawmakers and government officials.